 An Alternative View.

 When fully inspecting colonies, if possible I prefer to work from both sides, so I don't have to reach right across the hive.
-If I do this on a hive that is set up the "warm" way I will either have to work from the front or reach right across the box.
-If the hive is set up the "cold" way I can work from both sides without standing in front of the entrance.
+If I do this on a hive that is set up the "warm" way, I will either have to work from the front or reach right across the box.
+If the hive is set up the "cold" way, I can work from both sides without standing in front of the entrance.
 It doesn't matter much if you only have a hive or two, but leaning across 10, 20 or more hives one after the other can get tiring.

-Isolation starvation is usually only a problem with managed colonies as a wild colony in a tree usually has most of their food above them.
-Contrary to popular opinion wild colonies can build combs in any orientation.
+Isolation starvation is usually only a problem with managed colonies, as a wild colony in a tree usually has most of their food above them.
+Contrary to popular opinion, wild colonies can build combs in any orientation.

 Bees won't put food close to their entrance, but they will put pollen there, so if you want frames of pollen for queen rearing, then run a couple of colonies the "warm" way.
+You should have combs of pollen readily available.

 I have known beekeepers with National or Commercial hives, that are square, to run them the "cold" way during the summer for ease of inspection, then rotate them in the autumn to give them a perceived benefit in the winter.
 This may cause the bees a problem if it is done late, as the bees have already arranged they nest for the winter how they want it.